rocket-pool/rocketpool/README.md

 Rocket Pool is a decentralized Ethereum liquid staking protocol.
 It lets people participate in Ethereum staking without needing to run a full validator with 32 ETH, and it also lowers the technical barrier for running nodes.
 Here’s a breakdown:

 ### For Regular Stakers
-- Users can stake as little as 0.01 ETH by depositing into Rocket Pool’s smart contracts.
+- Users can stake as little as 0.01 ETH by depositing into Rocket Pool’s smart contracts
-- In return, they receive rETH (Rocket Pool ETH), a liquid staking token that automatically accrues staking rewards over time.
+- In return, they receive rETH (Rocket Pool ETH), a liquid staking token that automatically accrues staking rewards over time
-- rETH can be traded, used in DeFi, or redeemed for ETH + rewards.
+- rETH can be traded, used in DeFi, or redeemed for ETH + rewards

 ### For Node Operators
-- People who want to run validator nodes can join Rocket Pool by staking 8 ETH (instead of the full 32 ETH).
+- People who want to run validator nodes can join Rocket Pool by staking 8 ETH (instead of the full 32 ETH)
-- Rocket Pool pairs that 8 ETH with pooled ETH from other stakers to make a full validator.
+- Rocket Pool pairs that 8 ETH with the ETH deposited by rETH users to make a full validator
-- They earn consensus rewards (ETH) plus commission fees from the stakers who pooled with them.
+- They earn consensus rewards (ETH) plus commission from the rETH users for running the node

 ### Why It’s Different
+- Lower capital requirement, 8 ETH instead of 32 ETH
+- Better yield than solo staking for node operators
-- Decentralized alternative to centralized exchanges’ staking services.
+- Decentralized alternative to centralized exchanges’ staking services
-- Permissionless: anyone can run a node, no approval required.
+- Permissionless: anyone can run a node, no approval required
-- rETH token means stakers don’t have their ETH locked; they can use rETH across DeFi.
+- rETH token means stakers don’t have their ETH locked; they can use rETH across DeFi
-- Built-in slashing insurance through RPL collateral.

 Learn more at [https://rocketpool.net](https://rocketpool.net).